tcklpl/ismr3dv/README.md

 # Compiling and Running

+## Dependencies
+To build the project you'll need the following dependencies:
+* NodeJS (I'm using 16.13.2)
+* NPM (I'm using 8.5.0)
+* Typescript Compiler (TSC, I'm using 4.6.3)
+* SCSS (SASS Compiler Implementation, I'm using Ruby Sass 3.7.4)
+* Python 3 (I'm using 3.8.10)

 ## Script

-There is an automated script to setup the project, you can run it using
+There is an automated script to setup the project, the script will automatically check the dependencies, install the prerequisites, setup and compile the project.
+You can run it using
 ```
 $ ./setup.sh
 ```